LGBTQ culture in Hong Kong: Recreation

 Waiwai Yeo of the WCHK stated that around 2002 the LGBT community did not feel comfortable enough to hold a gay pride parade.
 The Hong Kong Pride Parade was first held in 2008.
 Waiwai Yeo stated that 1,000 people participated in the first parade and that it increased to 2,500 in 2011.
 The Wall Street Journal wrote that this is "a far cry from the millions who flock to the annual pride parades in Brazil and elsewhere."
 In 2017 10,000 people attended the pride parade.
 The 2020 parade was cancelled as the Hong Kong Police Force did not allow it.

 Pink Dot, another pride event, attracted around 15,000 in 2015.

 Les Pêches The Lounge establishes parties for women who are lesbian and bisexual.

 The Hong Kong Tourism Board started "Pink Season" to attract LGBT tourism.
 Dr. Lucetta Kam Yip-lo (金曄路 (金晔路, gam1 jip6 lou6, Jīn Yèlù)), who wrote Shanghai Lalas: Female Tongzhi Communities and Politics in Urban China, stated that "LGBT bars or events such as the pride march are a big tourist attraction for lesbians."

 The Hong Kong Lesbian & Gay Film Festival is also held.
 Representations of LGBT Hong Kongers are distorted in music, film, and television to perpetuate social discrimination.
 It was first established in 1989 and has been held annually.
 Because of its controversial nature, it had received little government fund but HKLGFF has taken its position in the commercial market and has gained monetary success.
 It is a society promoting LGBT culture, calling for equality of LGBT community and eliminating the discrimination of LGBT community through cinematic art.
 In the programme, different LGBT films all over the world will be selected and shown in the cinemas.
 In the film festival in 2017, the opening film is 120 Beats Per Minute and Kiss Me!(Embrasse-moi!) and the closing film is The Feels and Freak Show.

-Queer artists like Leslie Cheung Kwok-wing are repeatedly attacked by the media, even though their fame has set the precedent for supposedly straight Canto-pop actors and singers Aaron Kwok and Andy Lau, who embrace queer performances like cross-dressing.
+Queer artists like Leslie Cheung Kwok-wing and Denise Ho are repeatedly attacked by the media, even though their fame has set the precedent for supposedly straight Canto-pop actors and singers Aaron Kwok and Andy Lau, who embrace queer performances like cross-dressing.

 In 2022 Hong Kong hosted the Gay Games XI.
 Carrie Lam stated that she "noted" the news and did not announce congratulations, citing her religion.

 Walk In Hong Kong, a popular city walking tour company, has organised an 'LGBT in the City' tour, which introduces tour members to Hong Kong LGBT history, iconic movie filming spots, gay bars, sex toy shops and other notable landmarks.